bartonicek/jsm-presentation-2025/biographical_sketch.md

 Adam is a doctoral candidate in statistics at The University of Auckland, New Zealand.
-His journey into statistics and data science began as an applied researcher in psychology, analyzing survey data and teaching pigeons how to play tic-tac-toe.
+His journey into statistics and data science began as an applied researcher in psychology, where he analyzed survey data and tried to teach pigeons how to play tic-tac-toe.
 Ultimately, he discovered his true passion lay in the field of statistics.
 Currently, his research centers on interactive data visualization, particularly the interplay between user interaction and the algebraic properties of plots.